The Email Savant Series: Simplifying A/B Split Testing

 What Should You Test?

-Subject Line: your recipients won’t click through on a call-to-action – or convert to a sale – unless they OPEN your email!
+Your recipients won’t click through on a call-to-action – or convert to a sale – unless they OPEN your email!
 Nearly half of your email recipients will open email based on the subject line, while two-thirds of them might report your message as spam based solely on the subject line.
 The subject line is the best place to start your testing efforts.

 - Keep the subject line short and clear.